3. View properties

 When you’ve found the right property, we can advise you on how to proceed.
 The vendor will want to know more about you as a buyer before they can make a decision such as your buying position, timescales, what you want included as part of the purchase and how you intend to fund the purchase.

 Once a sale is agreed, we will be the main point of communication between all parties involved and will keep you updated every step of the way.
-There are no legal obligations on either side until contracts are signed.

 5. Instruct a solicitor and arrange a survey